wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-Android.md

 **WARNING:** Before you start using access tokens, please visit our [wiki page for powerauth-crypto](https://github.com/wultra/powerauth-crypto/blob/develop/docs/MAC-Token-Based-Authentication.md) for more information about this feature.
 <!-- end -->

 The tokens are simple, locally cached objects, producing timestamp-based authorization headers.
-Be aware that tokens are NOT a replacement for general PowerAuth signatures.
-They are helpful in situations when the signatures are too heavy or too complicated for implementation.
+Be aware that tokens are NOT a replacement for general PowerAuth Authorization Codes.
+They are helpful in situations when the codes are too heavy or too complicated for implementation.
 Each token has the following properties:

-- It needs a PowerAuth signature for its creation (e.g., you need to provide a `PowerAuthAuthentication` object)
+- It needs a PowerAuth Authorization Code for its creation (e.g., you need to provide a `PowerAuthAuthentication` object)
 - It has a unique identifier on the server.
 This identifier is not exposed to the public API, but you can reveal that value in the debugger.
 - It has a symbolic name (e.g., "MyToken") defined by the application programmer to identify already created tokens.
 - It can generate timestamp-based authorization HTTP headers.